top of page

 Hold that thought for a moment.

-What is Unrefined Sugar?
+2. What Is Unrefined Sugar?

 All cane sugars go through steps to remove impurities (= refining process).
 The so-called unrefined sweeteners are the least refined, as they retain most of the original cane molasses.